Staggered funding cycles

 Site visits explained

 As mentioned in the timeline above, site visits for health agencies will take place in February and March and are an integral part of the review process of a funding request.
-Health Advisory Council members who have reviewed the funding request will have the opportunity to meet one-on-one with agency personnel, ask questions and tour facilities.
+Advisory Council members who have reviewed the funding request will have the opportunity to meet one-on-one with agency personnel, ask questions and tour facilities.
 Of equal importance is the opportunity for agency personnel to meet the council members and ask questions about United Way's review process.
 The site visits add a valuable human services touch to the funding process.